Sponsor: Northwestern University Study Abroad Office, in conjunction with Collegium Hieronymi Pragensis

 As one of the oldest and most architecturally diverse cities in the region, Prague’s collective memory is broad, including Communism and its historical role as the keystone to Central Europe.
 This makes Prague the ideal location from which to explore the complex relationships and contradictions that comprise the history and culture of the region, which students learn at the Collegium Hieronymi Pragensis from Northwestern University and European experts.
 In addition to taking Northwestern courses, students participate in field studies and excursions within Prague and the Czech Republic.
-Past excursions included the Prague Castle, the medieval town of Cesky Krumlov in Southern Bohemia, the gothic monastery of Zlata Koruna, the 14th-century silver mining town of Kutna Hora, the concentration camp at Terezin, as well as an overnight trip to Southern Moraviafor, a boat trip through the Punkva caves, and wine tasting in a private wine cellar.
+Past excursions included the Prague Castle, an overnight trip to the medieval town of Cesky Krumlov in Southern Bohemia, the gothic monastery of Zlata Koruna, the 14th-century silver mining town of Kutna Hora, the concentration camp at Terezin, as well as an overnight trip to Southern Moraviafor, a boat trip through the Punkva caves, and wine tasting in a private wine cellar.

 Term Notes: Arrival on June 17 - Departure on August 1 or August 2, 2013

 All courses are held at the Study Center of the Collegium Hieronymi Pragensis, which is located in downtown Prague.
 Students enroll in two of the following courses while abroad and earn two Northwestern credits: